scharf/cv/MichaelScharfCV.md

 River had four or five different IDEs with very different design philosophies.
 It turned out to be very difficult, if not impossible, to merge "the best" of different cultures into a single system.
-The company finally decided to move eclipse (which I was favoring).
-The company finally decided to go with eclipse[4]
+The company finally decided to use eclipse (which I was favoring).

 **One key learning for me was that mixing different frameworks and styles can lead to more complex systems - it might be better to use